 Investors must advise IIS of their PIR and IRD number when applying to invest in the Funds and if their PIR changes at any time.
 If an Investor does not provide their PIR to IIS they will automatically be taxed at the maximum default rate of 28%.
-If an Investor provides an incorrect PIR they may be liable for any additional income tax.
+If an Investor provides a PIR lower than the correct PIR, they may need to pay any tax shortfall, plus interest, and penalties.
+If the default rate or the PIR advised by the Investor is higher than the correct PIR, then any additional tax paid by the Fund on the Investor's behalf may reduce their income tax liability for that income year and may give rise to a tax refund.